MaterializeInc/materialize/doc/developer/design/20240131_pv2_physical_architecture.md

-# Platform v2: Physical, Distributed Architecture
+# Platform v2: Physical, Distributed Architecture of the Query/Control Layer

 > [!WARNING]
 > Currently, mostly a draft!
 For exploration and discussion.
 I'm explaining the